 If there is water left it is not done!
 You don't want water in your Maqluba.

-Once it is done, turn off the heat and let it sit, covered, for about 10 minutes.
+Once it is done, turn off the heat and let the pot rest, covered, for about 10 minutes.

 HOW DO YOU FLIP A MAQLUBA?